HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 ### Scalability

-Use cases for sidechains include data or transaction heavy applications.
+Use cases for sidechains include data or transaction-heavy applications.

 A transaction-intensive use case could be a real-time in-game payment system in which users can earn and spend tokens.
 A traditional blockchain would not be suited to handle the load if the system had several thousand simultaneous users and logged all rewards on the mainchain.
 A sidechain with short block intervals and a centralized consensus mechanism to verify transactions efficiently is a much more feasible approach.

 A data-intensive use case could be a supply chain tracking system.
 If this system was used by producers, logistic companies, retailers, and other third parties, the amount of data would soon exceed the limits most public blockchain nodes are willing to handle.
 A dedicated sidechain with additional data fields for storing product-specific metadata can be a possible solution.
-The blocksize would likely be increased to accomodate more data storage per time unit.
+The blocksize would likely be increased to accommodate more data storage per time unit.

-### Governace
+### Governance

 Deploying a domain-specific sidechain would allow quick feature iterations by circumventing the consensus-building process used on a public network.
 This decoupling protects the mainchain because bugs resulting from new feature deployment would only affect the destination sidechain.

 Horizen is evaluating which sidechains to develop first.
 Options include sidechains supporting sophisticated (Turing complete) [smart contracts]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts %}), near instant payment settlements, or a sidechain handling the Zen Blockchain Foundation treasury funds.

 While Horizen's mainchain does not support custom tokens, a sidechain could provide this functionality.
-Any developer is free to build and deploy sidechains on Horizen's mainchain without permission and without the risk of "breaking" things on the main network.
+Any developer is free to build and deploy sidechains on Horizen's mainchain without permission and without the risk of breaking things.

 Sidechains are an essential technological step to expanding the capabilities of distributed ledgers and making them suitable for a broader range of use cases.

 ## History of Sidechains

 Sidechains are a concept people have been talking about for years.
-The first sidechain proposal was introduced in 2014, and since then, several teams have implement them in different ways.
+The first sidechain proposal was written in 2014, and since then, several teams have implemented them in different ways.

 ### Pegged Sidechains